 Following tooth loss the jaw bone gradually atrophies or is reabsorbed.
 This process often results in bone of poor quality that cannot support dental implants.
 Fortunately, we have the ability to grow bone where needed.
 These ‘bone grafting’ procedures give us the opportunity to augment the bone in order to place dental implants of proper length and width.

 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or maxillofacial injuries.
-Dr. Davis obtains bone from a tissue bank or can harvest bone from another location in your jaw.
+Dr. Ebrahimi obtains bone from a tissue bank or can harvest bone from another location in your jaw.
 Special membranes may be utilized that dissolve under the gum and function to protect the bone graft and encourage bone regeneration.
 This process is known as guided bone regeneration or guided tissue regeneration.

 Major bone grafts are typically performed to repair defects of the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using your own bone.
-Dr. Davis can harvest bone from a number of different sites depending on the size of the defect to be reconstructed.
+Dr. Ebrahimi can harvest bone from a number of different sites depending on the size of the defect to be reconstructed.
 The skull, hip and tibia are common donor sites.
 These procedures are routinely performed in an operating room and require a short hospital stay.

 Sinus Lift Procedure